keys icon

 Payment of rent

-• You should have a written tenancy agreement in place, such as an Assured Shorthold Tenancy agreement.
-This sets out the amount of rent payable and when.
+You should have a written tenancy agreement in place setting out the amount of rent payable and when.

 If you’re letting through an agent, make sure to check the terms and conditions before signing an agreement.
 Letting agents generally offer two types of service: